Marietta Bones: Personal life

 In Iowa, she married Kendall Parker, and that marriage ended in divorce.
 She retained custody of their children, but did not receive any money in support.
-Secondly, she married Colonel Thomas Arthur Bones (1835–1923) in 1880 or 1881.
+She married Colonel Thomas Arthur Bones (1835–1923) in 1880 or 1881.
 He was the president of the board of commissioners that built the Soldiers' Home at Hot Springs, South Dakota.

-She died July 11, 1901, in Washington, D.C. and was buried at Glenwood Cemetery in that city.
+Bones died on July 11, 1901, in Washington, D.C. and was buried at Glenwood Cemetery in that city.